bsmith89/strain-corr/doc/manuscript/manuscript.md

 Manual rendering checklist:

-TODO: Include the StrainPGC-manuscript-v0.3.zip as Supplementary_Code.
+TODO: Include the StrainPGC-manuscript-v0.4.zip as Supplemental_Code.
-TODO: Convert Supplementary Table S1 and S3 to XLSX and integrate their captions.
+TODO: Convert Supplemental Table S1 and S3 to XLSX and integrate their captions.
 TODO: Replace title/authors with cover-page from static DOCX
 TODO: Rename supplementary figures (e.g. TODO) in both captions and inlined citations.
 (Find/Replace works well.
 Be sure catch both Figure and Fig)
-TODO: Rename supplementary filenames: "Supplemental_Fig_S1.pdf", "Supplemental_Table_S1.xls"
+TODO: Rename supplementary filenames: "Supplemental_Figure_S1.pdf", "Supplemental_Table_S1.xls"
 TODO: Add page-break after abstract
 TODO: Figure placement (one of): Move figures up or down to minimize whitespace, OR move all figure legends to after the references and remove the